-Mr. Kaslow was recognized as a 2018 Washington D.C.
+Mr. Kaslow was recognized as a 2018 and 2019 Washington D.C.
 “Super Lawyer" in the area of Securities & Corporate Finance by Super Lawyers magazine.
-He is listed in the 2018 edition of Chambers USA: America's Leading Lawyers for Business for Financial Services Regulation: Financial Institutions Mergers and Acquisitions and also ranked nationally as a "Recognized Practitioner" in the 2018 edition.
+He is listed in the 2018 and 2019 editions of Chambers USA: America's Leading Lawyers for Business for Financial Services Regulation: Financial Institutions Mergers and Acquisitions and also ranked nationally as a "Recognized Practitioner" in the 2018 and 2019 editions.

 Represented BB&T Corp. subsidiary Grandbridge Real Estate Capital LLC in the acquisition of Dwyer-Curlett Co. and its three offices in southern California.

 Represented First Financial Holdings, Inc. in the sale of $198 million of performing loans and classified assets, including other real estate owned, to a group of specialty asset management firms.

 Represented Ocean Shore Holding Co. headquartered in Ocean City, NJ in its acquisition by OceanFirst Financial Corp. based in Toms River, NJ.
 The firm counseled the Board of Directors, negotiated the terms of the merger agreement, and prepared shareholder disclosure materials and other SEC filings.